Ravikr973161/Sass-landing-page/README.md

 # Project Name : 13.
 Sass-landing-page ![](https://img.shields.io/badge/Project-13-green)

-This is a Hosting Website landing page, I have built it from scratch using HTML and CSS. its great experince i learnt Layout making through Flexbox. specifically this project helped me to expore new things like Box Shadow, Hover Effect, and cards gradient images, transform property etc .
+This is a Sass-landing-page, I have built it from scratch using HTML and CSS. its great experince i learnt Layout making through Flexbox. specifically this project helped me to expore new things like Box Shadow, Hover Effect, and cards gradient images, transform property etc .

 </br>